iammuhammadbinsadiq/Deep-Learning-Models-Applications/CNN/readme.md

 ### 1. Real-Time Emotion Recognition
 - **File:** `real_time_emotion_recognition.ipynb`
-- **Description:** This project implements a real-time emotion recognition system using a CNN trained on the FER-2013 dataset.
-The model classifies facial expressions captured from a webcam into seven emotions: Angry, Disgust, Fear, Happy, Sad, Surprise, and Neutral.
-The project includes model training, real-time detection, and emotion visualization.
+- **Description:** This notebook implements real-time emotion recognition using a CNN and live webcam feed.
+It covers loading a pre-trained model, processing video frames, and classifying facial expressions into seven emotions, with a focus on efficient, dynamic emotion detection and visualization.

 ### 2. Image Classification
 - **File:** `cnn_image_classification.ipynb`